mats-bergstrom/mql/README.md

 **Implemented**

-Sending log messages.
+`libmql.a` Library to send log messages.

-`mql` program to receive log messages.
+`mql listen` program to receive log messages.

-`mql` program to set log severity level.
+`mql level` program to set log severity level.

-`mql` program to set log severity level for a finite number of sent messages.
+`mql count` program to set log severity level for a finite number of sent messages.

 **Planned**